berkeley-scf/berkeley-scf.github.io/servers/cluster/gpus.md

 ## General job submission info

+### CPUs Per Task

+If you need more than one CPU, please request that using the `--cpus-per-task` flag.
+The value you specify actually requests that number of hardware threads, but with the caveat that a given job is allocated all the threads on a given core to avoid contention between jobs for a given physical core.
+So the default of "-c 1" allocates one physical core and two hardware threads.
+Your CPU usage will be restricted to the number of threads you request.

+As an example, if a machine had 48 CPUs (actually 48 threads and 24 physical cores as discussed above) and 8 GPUs, there are 6 CPUs per GPU.
+You could request more than 6 CPUs per GPU for your job, but note that if other group members do the same, it's possible that the total number of CPUs may be fully used before all the GPUs are used.

+### Using GPUs

 To use the GPUs, you need to submit a job via our SLURM scheduling software.
 In doing so, you need to specifically request that your job use the GPU as follows using the 'gpus' flag (the older `--gres=gpu:1`